The History of Nowruz

 Millions in America also celebrate Nowruz.
 The festivities are organized on college campuses and parks, while there are also many Persian art exhibitions and concerts.
 Although the celebrations are primarily organized for Persians in the US, others also attend as a way to learn more about Persian culture as well as to enjoy their traditional foods and art.

-One of the biggest celebrations in the US this year was in Los Angeles at UCLA on March 10.
+One of the biggest celebrations in the US last year was in Los Angeles at UCLA on March 10.
 It was a daylong festival with a huge Haft-Sin display, a Spring Walk parade, traditional performances as well as many children activities.
+In 2020, festivities are overall overshadoed by the Coronavirus.
+But nevertheless, Persians from around the world are getting together to celebrate their favorite holiday.

 Foods and Gifts